gPROMS – Digital Process Twin technology

-Process organisations need to make complex design and operating decisions daily.
-Siemens gPROMS models capture deep process knowledge in the form of high-fidelity predictive process models that can then be used to explore the process and product decision space rapidly and effectively, to provide essential information to support process design, product design and operating decisions.
-The result: accelerated innovation, optimized plant designs, optimized product formulations, high-performance plants and reduced emissions and energy costs.
+Process organizations need to make complex design and operating decisions daily to generate sustainable value.
+Siemens gPROMS models capture deep process knowledge in the form of high-fidelity predictive process models that can then be used to explore the process and product decision space rapidly and effectively.

 Use drag & drop flowsheeting to create models from the process industry’s most sophisticated and widest-ranging set of model libraries: pharmaceutical APIs, catalytic reaction, polymerization, adsorption electrochemical reactors and all the standard process operations, such as heat exchange and distillation.
 Or build your own model libraries using gPROMS’ industry-leading custom modelling capabilities.